 Or, “Develop your leadership skills as you launch our new location in Charlotte.”

 Don’t have your ad be a laundry list of duties, academic requirements, or skills.
 These do nothing more than turn off the best candidates.
 Because experience is a poor indicator of future success, spend no more than one sentence on this.
 Keep it vague, and keep it simple.

 Here’s an example: “Industry experience and a track record of success in operations are helpful.”

 4) Lead with a GRIPPING TITLE

 Be creative and interesting with the titles.
-You’re competing against hundreds of mundane ads, and the title needs to pull them in before any ad will be read.
+You’re competing against hundreds of mundane ads, and the title needs to pull them in before any ad is read.

-Here’s an example: Instead of “Internet Developer,” say “Internet Guru.”
+Here’s an example: Instead of “Internet Developer,” says “Internet Guru.”

 Instead of “Sales Management Officer,” say “Leading Sales Wizard.”

 The end of the ad should ask the candidate to submit a few paragraphs describing their most significant comparable accomplishment.
 This far beyond the resume in proving they can be successful.
 Make sure to ask them when they describe that accomplishment who can verify that outcome, and since many people often impact an outcome, how much of it they were responsible for creating.